 Explore proven strategies and methods for building policies and identifying champions to begin or reinvigorate academic programming in Mexico to expand global opportunities for your students.

-The webinar and in-person workshop will be facilitated by Monya Lemery and Jess Miller.
+The webinar and in-person workshops listed below were facilitated by Monya Lemery and Jess Miller.

 This free webinar which will walk you through establishing the foundation for successful (re)engagement with Mexico.